mrexclamationmark/GNU-Linux-Configuration/README.md

 Security is also first before performance since it is important.

+This config is best used on a computer that is restarted once a day (because of VM tweaks).

 **Tips:**

 If you have a small amount of CPU cores (1, 2, 4 cores), do not use mesa_glthread or threadirqs (with less cores, less threads is usually better).